abertschi/sailfish-wlan-keyboard/README.md

 Help is always welcome.
 Contribute to the project by forking and submitting a pull request.

-# Feedback and Issues
-Are you missing a feature or did you find a bug?
-File an issue [here](https://github.com/abertschi/sailfish-wlan-keyboard/issues).

 ## License

 This project is released under the GNU General Public License V3.